I love it when the Word of God points out opposites in a way we don’t usually think of them.

 So, basically, giving thanks is the opposite of all those behaviors?

-When I give thanks, I’m not thinking about ways to distort the world.
+When I give thanks, I’m not thinking about ways to distort or destroy the world.

 When I’m saying vulgar things about the world or the people in it, I’m not thinking about how I degrade something God made beautiful.

 How could I possibly think about that if I’m not grateful for them to begin with?

 Well, my mind is thoroughly blown.